kaaveland/kaaveland.github.io/content/posts/2024-08-30-multi-selecting-by-composite-key.md

 ## Putting it all together

-Here's a self-contained scala-cli script that shows how to do this from the JDBC-side.
-It won't look too different in Java or Kotlin, but scala-cli is so hassle-free for these kinds of things:
+Here's a self-contained [scala-cli](https://scala-cli.virtuslab.org/) script that shows how to do this from the JDBC-side.
+It won't look too different in Java or Kotlin.

 ```scala
 //> using scala "3.5.0"